Student Support Services in Bloomington

 Students at the Bloomington campus who are seeking personal counseling, psychiatric and psychological services—for any reason—have several support options.
 IU School of Medicine Mental Health Services offers treatment via telephone or in person.
-Call 317-278-2383 to schedule an appointment.
-Locally, in Bloomington, the Counseling and Psychological Services program is located at the IU Bloomington Health Center.
-All Health Center appointments may be scheduled by phone or online.
-For after-hours crisis counseling, call 812-855-5711.
+Call 317-278-2383 to schedule an appointment or contact Dana Lasek, PhD, regional campus psychologist and liaison.

 IU Student Legal Services is a non-profit, on campus law office that serves only IU students.
 Services are free and interaction with attorneys is always confidential.
 Common areas of practice the office handles are landlord-tenant issues, criminal law issues, family circumstances, financial issues and car accidents.

 IU School of Medicine-Bloomington enjoys a highly supportive community that has helped raise important scholarship funds.
 All medical students at the Bloomington campus are eligible for scholarship consideration, provided that the FAFSA form is submitted to IU School of Medicine in the Financial Aid office.
 Some awards carry restrictions regarding academic achievement, geographic residence and/or financial need.
 Even with restrictions, most students are eligible for one or more of the Bloomington campus scholarships.